major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

 Inaccurate time stamps make it more difficult to correlate events and can lead to an inaccurate analysis.
 Determining the correct time a particular event occurred on a system is critical when conducting forensic analysis and investigating system events.
-Sources outside the configured acceptable allowance (drift) may be inaccurate.

-Synchronizing internal information system clocks provides uniformity of time stamps for information systems with multiple system clocks and systems connected over a network.

-Organizations should consider endpoints that may not have regular access to the authoritative time server (e.g., mobile, teleworking, and tactical endpoints).
+Sources outside the configured acceptable allowance (drift) may be inaccurate.\n\nSynchronizing internal information system clocks provides uniformity of time stamps for information systems with multiple system clocks and systems connected over a network.\n\nOrganizations should consider endpoints that may not have regular access to the authoritative time server (e.g., mobile, teleworking, and tactical endpoints).\n\nSatisfies: SRG-OS-000355-GPOS-00143, SRG-OS-000355-GPOS-00144

-Satisfies: SRG-OS-000355-GPOS-00143, SRG-OS-000355-GPOS-00144

 Check
 ~~~~~